benfoxall/benfoxall.github.com/_drafts/gif-stack.md

 ---
 layout: post
 cr: gifstack
+title: GIF
 ---

 <div id="gs-choose">
 <img src="/img/example.gif" id="gs-file-preview" />
 </div>

-Animated gifs are cool…
+Animated gifs are _brilliant_…
 {: .lead}

-…But they’re also kind of limited.
-We can’t pause a gif, skip to a particular point, or grab an individual frames from the image element.
+…But they’re also kind of rubbish.
+We can’t pause a gif, skip to a particular point, or grab individual frames from the image element.

-One way around this limitation is to load the file contents with JavaScript, and parse it manually.
+One way around these problems is to load the file content with JavaScript and decode it manually.

-There are a bunch of different libraries that can decode gif (check out [omggif](omggif), [gify](gify) & [gif-stream](gif-stream)).
-I’m a fan of the decoder in [jsgif](jsgif); it’s awkward to use, pretty inefficient, a bit dated, but feels nice.
+There are a bunch of different libraries that can decode gif (check out [omggif][omggif], [gify][gify] & [gif-stream][gif-stream]).
+I’m a fan of the decoder in [jsgif][jsgif]; it’s awkward to use, pretty inefficient, a bit dated, and feels nice.

 {% highlight javascript %}
 parse(file, {